A ten-minute daily meditation practice is essential for maintaining a physical, mental, emotional, and spiritual balance.

 Meditation Techniques: Breathing and Rhythm

 A proper breathing technique will allow us to benefit from the true advantages of a daily meditation practice; as we breathe, we must be aware of the air entering and leaving our body.
-When we breathe in through our nose, we must lower our diaphragm and completely expand our stomach in order to fill it entirely with air.
-We can then slowly open our chest and let the air fill our lungs and our esophagus.
-As we breath out through our nose, we must raise our diaphragm and suck in our stomach in order to completely exhale the air from our body.
+When we breathe in through our nose, we must lower our diaphragm and completely fill our stomach with air.
+We can then slowly expand our chest and also fill our lungs with air.
+As we breathe out through our nose, we must raise our diaphragm and suck in our stomach in order to completely exhale the air from our body.

-Only through rhythm can we reach a higher state of consciousness and communicate with our Spirit and the Divine; rhythm is achieved by counting.
+Only through rhythm can we reach a higher state of consciousness and communicate with our Spirit and the Divine:

 - Everything in the universe vibrates; nothing rests, everything moves;